remyzane/fair-api/docs/quick_start.rst

 A Minimal Application
 ---------------------

-A minimal Flask Http API application looks something like this
+A minimal Http API application looks something like this

 hello.py::